Welcome to the Year 3 Class page!

 Please practise your spelling rule at home, then each week we will assess the children’s knowledge of the rule by giving them 10 words to spell.
 This is this week’s spelling rule!

 At Northfield St. Nicholas we teach our English curriculum through high quality texts.
 The texts we use link directly to our lines of enquiry and support our learning in other areas of the curriculum.
 Roughly, each half term we introduce a new text.

 The children explore the text page by page over the half term and engage with it in a variety of ways.
 We use lots of drama to support us and take lots of photos – keep checking back to see what we have been up to!

 We will be improving our knowledge of grammar and parts of speech, as we learn to write different types of sentences.
 Approximately once a weeks, we will be putting what we have learned into practise with a ‘Big Write’.

 Please continue to support your child at home with spelling and handwriting practise.

 At Northfield, we adopt a Mastery approach during our lessons.
-Daily children will engage four maths sessions, timetables and maths workshop.
-The children’s lessons will be based upon their gaps and will use the mastery ‘Inspire Maths’ program.
+Daily children will engage in three maths sessions, timetables, maths mastery and maths workshop.
+The children’s lessons will be based upon their gaps.

 Links to help at home: